 The Republic of Burundi is situated in the Great Lakes region of East-Central Africa and shares borders with Rwanda, the Democratic Republic of Congo, and Tanzania.
 It covers an area of 10,745 square miles and is one of the smallest countries in Africa, with a population exceeding only 10 million (approximately half of whom are aged 14 or less).
 The majority of Burundians live in rural areas, and are of Hutu ethnic origin.
 Bujumbura is the capital and main port of Burundi.
-As of 2010, the President is Pierre Nkurunziza.
+Since 18th of June 2020, the President is H.E.
+Major General Evariste Ndayishimiye

 Burundi claimed independence from Belgium on July 1 1962, and the name of the country was legally changed from Ruanda-Urundi to Burundi.
 On September 18 of the same year, the state also joined the United Nations.
 Since the country’s independence in 1962, there have been two genocides in the country- the mass killings of Hutus by the Tutsi-dominated army in 1972 and the 1993 mass killings of Tutsis by the Hutu populace.
 Although the country still faces growing political unrest, the government is cooperating closely with the Hutu -ed Palipehutu National liberation Forces to bring peace and stability to the country.